Amphicheiras/Wavetable-Synth/README.md

      cd Wavetable-Synth
     ```

+2. Have a look at the /root and /plugin CMakeLists.txt

-2. Configure with CMake:
+3. Configure with CMake:
    ```sh
    cmake -S . -B build
    ```

-3. Compile with CMake:
+4. Compile with CMake:
    ```sh
    cmake --build build
    ```